 - For example, EPA has long played a leadership role in the Partnership for Clean Fuels and Vehicles and UNEP Global Mercury Partnership.

 - More recently, EPA has invested resources for new activities that support both EPA and UNEP priorities.
-Two examples are the Mercury Emissions Study and the Reduction of Lead in Paint.
+Two examples are the Mercury Emissions Study and the Global Alliance to Eliminate Lead Paint.

 - EPA also plays a significant, ongoing role on the UNEP Regional Seas Programme.